Mount House School, Barnet

 As for academic clubs, equality and inclusivity are high on the agenda, which isn’t surprising for this pastorally-strong, nurturing school where students are encouraged to have a voice.
 There’s a Varsity Club, where students participate in a variety of critical thinking tasks and debate legal cases, politics and current affairs alongside key events in history.
 In 2020 the Sixth Formers set up the House of Equality focussing on Black Lives Matter and Black History through presentations, speeches, and group discussions aiming to raise awareness throughout the whole school and educate others about what is happening in the world.
 Finally, there’s Speakers’ Corner where individual students can present subjects of their choice to the whole school.

 The school is particularly strong when it comes to pastoral care, having been rated ‘excellent’ in the last ISI inspection.
 No child will slip through the net here with a dedicated Deputy Head Pastoral and a School Counsellor available to support students on a 1:1 basis.
-Add to that the small class sizes, heads of houses, heads of section, form tutors and Guardian Angels and you can see why this is one of the school’s main attractions.
+Add to that the small class sizes, heads of houses, heads of section, form tutors and Guardians and you can see why this is one of the school’s main attractions.